Perry Mason: Novels

-While the Mason novels were largely a form of pulp fiction of the sort that began Gardner's writing career, they are unusual in that the whodunit mysteries usually involved two solutions: a very plausible but inaccurate one in which the authorities believed (wherein Mason's client was guilty) and an entirely alternative (and true) explanation, wherein Mason's client was innocent and another party had committed the crime.
-Almost always, the second half of each novel is devoted to a courtroom scene, during which Mason arrives at the alternative explanation and proves it to the satisfaction of the court.
+While the Mason novels were largely a form of pulp fiction that began Gardner's writing career, they are unusual in that the whodunit mysteries typically present two solutions: a plausible but incorrect one believed by authorities, in which Mason's client appears guilty, and an alternative explanation in which the client is innocent and another party committed the crime.
+In most cases, the second half of each novel is devoted to a courtroom scene in which Mason presents the alternative explanation and proves it to the court.
 "It is perfectly true that our author works to formula; in one sense, the plot never varies," wrote Jacques Barzun.
 "Having said this, one must add that the variety of persons and circumstances and the ingenuity in contriving the details that Gardner dreamed up in his dozens of cases are astonishing and entrancing."

-A hallmark of the stories is that as soon as Perry Mason (with the assistance of his secretary Della Street and private investigator Paul Drake) accepts a case, he will juggle the evidence using unusual (even bizarre) tactics to mislead the police – but (except for the very earliest novels) always in an ethical fashion:
+A hallmark of the stories is that once Mason, assisted by his secretary Della Street and private investigator Paul Drake, accepts a case, he manipulates the evidence using unusual, sometimes bizarre tactics to mislead the police—though, except in the earliest novels, he does so within ethical bounds:

 It's my contention, Della, that an attorney doesn't have to sit back and wait until a witness gets on the stand and then test his recollection simply by asking him questions.
 If facts can be shuffled in such a way that it will confuse a witness who isn't absolutely certain of his story, and if the attorney doesn't suppress, conceal, or distort any of the actual evidence, I claim the attorney is within his rights.